-TR-1: Privacy Notice Control The organization: a. des effective notice to the public and to individuals regarding: 1.
-It a ts activities that impact privacy, including its collection, use, sharing, safeguarding, maintenance, and disposal of PII; 2.
-A Authority for collecting PII; The choices, if any, individuals may have regarding how the organization uses PII and the consequences of exercising or not exercising those choices; and 4.
-T he ability to access and have PII amended or corrected if necessary. b.
-Desci ribes: 1.
-T he PII the organization collects and the purpose(s) for which it collects that information; 2. ⊦ low the organization uses PII internally; Whether the organization shares PII with external entities, the categories of those entities, and the ourposes for such sharing; Whether individuals have the ability to consent to specific uses or sharing of PII and how to exercise any such consent; 5. ⊦ low individuals may obtain access to PII; and 6. ⊦ low the PII will be protected.
-C. tes its public notices to reflect changes in practice or policy that affect PII or changes in its activities npact privacy, before, or as soon as practicable after the change.
+- a.
+Provides effective notice to the public and to individuals regarding: - 1.
+Its activities that impact privacy, including its collection, use, sharing, safeguarding, maintenance, and disposal of PII; - 2.
+Authority for collecting PII; - 3.
+The choices, if any, individuals may have regarding how the organization uses PII and the consequences of exercising or not exercising those choices; and - 4.
+The ability to access and have PII amended or corrected if necessary. - b.
+Describes: - 1.
+The PII the organization collects and the purpose(s) for which it collects that information; - 2.
+How the organization uses PII internally; - 3.
+Whether the organization shares PII with external entities, the categories of those entities, and the purposes for such sharing; - Whether individuals have the ability to consent to specific uses or sharing of PII and how to exercise any such consent; - 5.
+How individuals may obtain access to PII; and - How the PII will be protected. - c.
+Revises its public notices to reflect changes in practice or policy that affect PII or changes in its activities that impact privacy, before, or as soon as practicable after the change.
 Guidance Effective notice, by virtue of its clarity, readability, and comprehensiveness, enables individuals to understand how an organization uses PII generally and, where appropriate, to make an informed decision prior to providing PII to an organization.
 Effective notice also demonstrates the privacy considerations the organization has addressed in implementing its information practices.
 General public notice and direct notice to individuals may be provided through a variety of means including SORNs, PIAs, or in a website privacy policy, as required by applicable law and policy.
 The organization's designated privacy official is responsible for the content of the organization's public notices, in consultation with legal counsel and relevant program managers.
 Specific to FFMs: General public notice is provided through SORNs.
 The Federal Privacy Act also requires Federal organizations to provide direct notice to individuals via Privacy Act Statements on the paper and electronic forms used to collect PII, or on separate forms that individuals can retain.
 The public notice requirement in this control is satisfied by an organization's compliance with the public notice provisions of the Privacy Act, the E-Government Act's PIA requirement, with OMB guidance related to federal agency privacy notices.
-Related Control Requirement(s): AP-1, AP-2, AR-1, AR-2, IP-1, IP-2, IP-3, UL-1, UL-2 Control Implementation Description 'Click here and type text" Assessment Procedure: Assess ment ( Dbjective Determine if:
+Related Control Requirement(s): AP-1, AP-2, AR-1, AR-2, IP-1, IP-2, IP-3, UL-1, UL-2 Control Implementation Description "Click here and type text" Assessment Procedure: